THE

 “Fascism begins the moment a ruling class, fearing the people may use their political democracy to gain economic democracy, begins to destroy political democracy in order to retain its power of exploitation and special privilege.”
 (Unknown).

-The democratic requirement of civil law is that it respect the inalienable rights of life and not be a system of rules that merely legitimate and protect the traditions of inequality that have historically been a usurpation by force (Conservatism conserves the past by exempting it from moral reflections and democratic principles).
+The democratic requirement of civil law is that it respect the inalienable rights of life and not be a system of rules that merely legitimate and protect the traditions of inequality that have historically been a usurpation by force.

 "That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed."
 (Declaration of Independence; 1776).